Endodontics – Dental Root Canal

 These are very much the exception to the norm, however, and most of our patients go on to have a complete pain free recovery, with full use of their restored tooth.

-When is it Okay to Eat Again After A Root Canal?
+What Soft Foods Are Okay to Eat After A Root Canal?